 8. You’re the boss

-Small businesses, whether bricks-n-mortar or tech, can create their own happy little universe.
+Small businesses, whether they’re bricks-and-mortar or on the web, can create their own happy little universe.
 You define your culture, your product values, and your method of engaging with customers.
 “What’s the fun of leaving a big company to do a startup if you simply copy everything they do?” says PicMonkey’s CEO Jonathan Sposato.
 “Small business ownership necessarily trains you to think 180 degrees differently.
 Your money is on the line.
 Your name is at stake.
-Once you have launched your own business, you will never go back.”
+Once you’ve launched your own business, you will never go back.”